xenenon/xenenon.github.io/_posts/2025-01-31-Securing-your-digital-space.md

 - Social Media: Minimize risks from social accounts
 - Networks: Protect network traffic
 - Mobile Devices: Reduce tracking on devices like phones and tablets
-- Personal Computers: Secure PC's from tracking and data collection
+- Personal Computers: Secure PCs from tracking and data collection
 - Smart Home: Secure IoT devices and reduce privacy risks
 - Personal Finance: Protecting financial accounts
-- Human Aspect: Safegurading from social-engineering
+- Human Aspect: Safeguarding from social-engineering
 - Physical Security: Preventive IRL methods

 Each checklist is further divided into three priority levels: Basic, Optional, and Advanced.
 This allows users to assess their personal threat level and apply security measures accordingly, while also seeing recommendations for more advanced protection.
 Additionally, users can choose to ignore specific suggestions, and a progress bar tracks the percentage of completed tasks within each category.
 Remember this is just a guide and you only have to do the steps you are comfortable with or feel are necessary.